freemarker/freemarker-tutorials/00-installing-java-and-maven/README.md

 # Installing Java and Maven

-There are many tutorials out there on how to install Java and Maven, but we’re going to add another one since they are required for following these tutorials.
+Java is required for any FreeMarker development and Maven is commonly used to build FreeMarker webapps.
+Please make sure you have both Java and Maven installed before you continue on any other tutorials.

 ## Installing Java

 Maven requires Java to be installed so we’ll do that one first.
 (Note: At the time of this writing, the latest stable release of Java is 1.8.0_60 a.k.a Java 8 update 60)

 First check if you already have Java installed by opening up a console window (Terminal for OS X or Command Prompt for Windows) and typing `java -version` then pressing enter.

 If you have Java installed you should see something like this:

 ```bash